 Britain’s textile industry had all but disappeared by the 1980s, despite remaining the fourth largest manufacturing employer in the UK at this point.
 As demand for cheap clothing grew, retailers increasingly looked to cost-effective ways of gaining stock to fill their shelves.
 Even today, labour costs are up to 37 times cheaper when outsourced to Asia than when buying from domestic suppliers.
 Unsurprisingly, most high street chains are continuing to turn their back on British manufactured clothing as a result – though a number of reputable names are campaigning to Buy British.

 Disused factories still litter the landscape, but there is a light at the end of the tunnel – and, fittingly, it is emanating from Lancashire, the spiritual home of the British textile industry.
 Some industrialists have turned their hands to the weaving of artificial grass, an increasingly popular export, while a new factory has been built in Manchester thanks to the financial backing of a German company who still value that fabled Made in Britain tag.
-Up to 20,000 jobs are expected to open up by the year 2020 as a result of this upturn in fortunes, which is welcome respite for an industry that many feared would be consigned to history.
+Up to 20,000 jobs are expected to be created as a result of this upturn in fortunes, which is a welcome respite for an industry that many feared would be consigned to history.